 Financial Penalties, Community Service, and Other Costs

 The financial consequences of a DUI go far beyond court-imposed fines.
 For a standard OWI conviction, fines range from $100 to $500.
 High BAC cases carry fines of up to $700.
-On top of these, Oakland County, Michigan requires first-time offenders to pay a $1,000 Driver Responsibility Fee for two consecutive years.

 In addition to fines, you may be required to perform up to 360 hours of community service.
 Courts view community service as a way to reinforce accountability while contributing to the community.